Circuit Overview

 Circuit History

+To make the dream a reality, a new Formula One-standard circuit was required.
 A 5.3 sq km site was chosen in the Jiading District in the north west of the city, close to major car parts manufacturing facilities and a budget of 2.6 billion yuan ($450 million) raised though a government-funded joint-venture company.
 Herman Tilke was chosen to design the track and associated buildings, and between April and May 2003, engineers visited the site to draw up their plans.

 The site was actually a swampland, previously used as rice paddy fields, and extensive groundworks had to be completed to construct the circuit.
 For 18 months some 3,000 workers were on site daily to complete the facility – a remarkable feat of both engineering and logistics.